fluentsinc/playbook/README.md

 ### The "experiments-repository" contains high level abstractions(remembering only useful information)of several high level technologies and its related concepts.

-### **playground-repository**

-### The "playground repository" is a repository you would create on your Github profile that lets you play around with the concepts in experiments repository.
-This repository should be an exact mirror of an experiments repository that you're working on.
-For example, if you're assigned the "prometheus-experiments" repository to

 ### **pilot-number**

 ### The **pilot-number** denotes a number written next to pilots in the **technology** of an **experiments-repository**.
 It helps you accurately identify the pilots inside a **technology**.
 For example, you would usually find the pilots by the number next to it like so: `pilot-01` to mean the first pilot in a technology or `pilot-10` to mean the tenth pilot in a technology.
 See the "technology" folders inside "experiments-repositories" like `Rookie-X` and `Prom-X` to _**get a feel for**_ them.